-The inherent structure of GNNs, which allows them to operate on graphstructured data, makes them suitable for applications with various real-world systems, in which the behavior of the system is determined by complex interactions between various components and can be naturally represented as a graph.
-In particular, GNNs have emerged as a powerful approach in modeling power systems, for applications such as power system state estimation, load forecasting, fault detection and diagnosis, and optimal power flow estimation (Liao et al., 2021; Yu et al., 2022; Gao et al., 2020; Zhu et al., 2022b).
-The popularity of graph neural networks in modeling power systems may be attributed to the structure of power systems being inherently graph-like as well, consisting of interconnected nodes (such as power generators, transformers, and loads) and edges (such as transmission lines and cables) that represent the flow of power and information.
-For example, through a physics-informed GNN, (de Jongh et al., 2022) monitored and performed state estimations in their study.
+The inherent structure of GNNs, which allows them to operate on graph-structured data, makes them suitable for applications with various real-world systems, in which the behaviour of the system is determined by complex interactions between various components and can be naturally represented as a graph.
+In particular, GNNs have emerged as a powerful approach in modelling power systems, for applications such as power system state estimation, load forecasting, fault detection and diagnosis, and optimal power flow estimation (Gao et al., 2020; Liao et al., 2021; Yu et al., 2022; Zhu et al., 2022b).
+The popularity of GNNs in modelling power systems may be attributed to the structure of power systems being inherently graph-like as well, consisting of interconnected nodes (such as power generators, transformers, and loads) and edges (such as transmission lines and cables) that represent the flow of power and information.
+For example, through a physics-informed GNN, de Jongh et al. (2022) monitored and performed state estimations in their study.
 Power systems exhibit an underlying, irregular structure in the form of grid topology, which can be represented mathematically as a graph.
-Due to this structure, geometric deep learning methods such as GNNs are suitable due to their inherent structure.
-The group proposed a generic framework that uses geometric deep learning techniques and a physics-informed loss function to solve power flow calculation and state estimation tasks in power systems.
+Due to this structure, geometric deep learning methods such as GNNs are suitable due to their inherent structure. de Jongh et al. (2022) proposed a generic framework that uses geometric deep learning techniques and a physics-informed loss function to solve power flow calculation and state estimation tasks in power systems.
 The framework is shown to perform well on simulated medium voltage grid topologies with various sensor penetrations.
-(Li & Deka, 2021b) further proposed a physics-preserved graph network for the estimation of the location of faults in a power grid system.
+Li and Deka (2021b) further proposed a physics-preserved graph network for the estimation of the location of faults in a power grid system.
 The two-stage framework provided an accurate estimation of node fault location with limited data.
 Through a novel adjustable adjacency matrix by which sparse fault currents are aggregated, the first stage of the framework approximates the topology of the structure.
 Whereas the second stage of the framework learns the correlation between observed, and non-observable data samples.
 Finally, Xing et al. (2022) adapted the physics-informed GNN framework to improve fault location in transmission lines.
 The authors incorporated prior physical knowledge through their establishment of a graph structure of known fault types, whereby the inherent relation between fault types and locations is incorporated within measured mode voltages and measured mode currents.

-3.4.4.
-Generative Deep Learning Networks
+3.4.5.
+Generative deep learning networks

 Generative adversarial networks (GANs) are a class of ML models designed to automatically discover and learn regularities from training data, such that the model may be able to generate realistic samples of data that plausibly could have belonged to the dataset provided.
-GANs consist of two neural networks that are trained collectively in a competitive setting.
+GANs consist of two NNs that are trained collectively in a competitive setting.
 A generator network primarily learns to generate samples that resemble the training data provided, and a discriminator network learns to distinguish between the generated samples and the real training data (Wang et al., 2017).
 The generator network takes random noise or a latent vector as input and generates synthetic data samples.
 As the process of training progresses, the generator network learns to generate increasingly realistic samples that resemble the training data distribution.
 The discriminator is represented as a binary classifier that seeks to distinguish between real and synthetic sample data, with inputs from both real data samples from the training set and synthetic samples from the generator.
-As the generator network learns to generate more realistic samples, the discriminator network becomes better at distinguishing between the generated and real data and thus provides more informative feedback to the generator network.
-The training objective of GANs can be framed as a min-max game between the generator and the discriminator.
-The generator aims to minimize the discriminator's ability to distinguish between real and fake samples, while the discriminator aims to maximize its discriminative accuracy.
-This objective is typically expressed as the minimization of the Jensen-Shannon divergence or the Wasserstein distance between the real and generated data distributions.
-This iterative process continues until the generator network is able to produce samples that are indistinguishable from the real training data (Goodfellow et al., 2020).
-A summary of compiled literature is provided in Table 9.
+As the generator network learns to generate